You can find the MHS Course Guide here

 Laboratory Requirements

 Completion of required laboratory experiments and activities, including submission of acceptable written reports of all experiments and activities, is mandated for admission to New York State Regents Exams in science.
 As per NYS Education Department regulations, students must complete at least 1200 lab minutes in any course that leads to a science Regents exam.
 They also are required for district local final examinations, as per department policy.
+Labs meet for an additional 80 minutes in a four day rotation and are included in the time allotted for the class on student schedules.

 Prerequisites